fastlane/docs/docs/actions/backup_xcarchive.md

   xcarchive: "/path/to/file.xcarchive", # Optional if you use the `xcodebuild` action
   destination: "/somewhere/else/file.xcarchive", # Where the backup should be created
   zip: false, # Enable compression of the archive.
 Defaults to `true`.
-  versioned: true # Create a versioned (date and app version) subfolder where to put the archive.
-Default value `true` )
+  versioned: true # Create a versioned (date and app version) subfolder where to put the archive )
 ```